Pacific Debt Relief Company Logo

 Becoming an Authorized User

-One shortcut some people use to quickly build their credit history is becoming an authorized user on someone else's credit card.
-This links their account to your credit report and shows up like it's your account too.
-Here are some tips on being added as an authorized user:
+One shortcut to quickly build your credit history is becoming an authorized user on someone else's credit card.
+This links their account to your credit report as if it’s your account too.
+Choose a responsible cardholder with a good credit history, discuss the terms, and monitor the account activity.

 • Ask a family member or friend with a long credit history to add you to their oldest credit card account.
 This instantly gives your credit profile a positive account.